bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

 ### Use of Self

-Use `self` to differentiate between property names and arguments in initializers and when referencing properties:
+Use `self` to differentiate between property names, arguments in initializers and when referencing properties:

 ```swift
 class BoardLocation {